lahwran/crow2/events.md

             - what happens when a named reference is not available?
                 - perhaps it should error, and then the only way to do "optional" references would be with tags?
+                    - need to be explicit in the error output, as it won't be from the same place registration happens
     - how should "permanent" tags work? ie, priority tags
         - same as normal tags, except the tag groups depend on each other?
     - do we really want to merge tags into one? plugins could create mysterious problems